AndrejCeremnih/IndividualProject_Theater/README.md

 ## Aim
 The aim of this project is to develop a console application using the C++ programming language.
 It should be a simplistic database management application that allows to store and manage information about the objects of one or several types according to the selected subject area - theater.
 ## Structure
-### The theater includes the following objects and characterstics:
+### The theater includes the following objects and characteristics:
 - Performance (code, title, director, actors, description, date, time, length, ticket price, number of tickets);
 - Director (name, surname, performances);
 - Actor (name, surname, performances);